-2022-23 School Safety Plan
+2023-24 School Safety Plan

 Hanshaw continues its PBIS components to decrease negative behaviors on campus.
-We also have three campus supervisors and a yard duty supervisor to help supervise the campus and school crisis (emergency) procedures (including predetermined evacuation routes and location and lock down procedures).
+We also have four campus supervisors and a yard duty supervisor to help supervise the campus and school crisis (emergency) procedures (including predetermined evacuation routes and location and lock down procedures).
 Teachers are provided with a Safety and Emergency Reference guide that indicates the Campus Emergency Action Plan.
 The Safety Plan is reviewed and approved by the Safety committee each year.
-The Safety plan was last reviewed and approved on December 14, 2021.
+The Safety plan was last reviewed and approved on January 17, 2023.
 We also share the most common emergency procedures that we will encounter in a given year: Lockdown, Evacuation, Secure Campus, and the Drop, Duck, Cover and Hold On.
 At the end of the day, staff monitor the front gate along with a campus supervisor and 1 or more safety officers to ensure students are being picked up safely and that traffic flows in a safe general direction.

 When the Safety Committee meets the parents are notified via a phone dialer (or Parent Square).
 Our Site Specific Dress code is also included in that folder.
-We review the dress code with all the social studies classes when the conduct code is reviewed.
+We review the dress code with all the social studies classes when the conduct code is reviewed - this occurs at the beginning of the year and at the beginning of second semester.

 School area pedestrian safety plan: Students are encouraged to use the buddy system; use designated crossing areas to cross the street; avoid the canals; not walk down the middle of the street; and, not accept rides from strangers.
+Hanshaw, and the community surrounding Hanshaw and Bret Hart schools, recently had sidewalks installed to promote a safe route to school as well as crosswalks with crosswalk indicators.

 Safety hotline implementation plan: the number is disseminated and distributed to the staff, students and kids are made aware from posters posted around school.
-Supervision staff checks the messages weekly.
+Administration and supervision staff check the messages weekly.